Toni Zweifel

 Toni Zweifel (15 February 1938 – 24 November 1989) was a Swiss Catholic engineer who patented several inventions.
 He founded and served as director of the Limmat Foundation, a foundation that supports social projects all over the world with a majority of women as project beneficiaries.
 He was a numerary member of the Opus Dei.
-He is a candidate for sainthood in the Catholic Church and is titled "Servant of God".
+A beatification process for Zweifel has been opened, and he is therefore titled a Servant of God.